Cart Validator

 At a previous job, I worked on a custom promotional deals engine

-It was one of the most complicated and fragile systems in the codebase, and I kept thinking there had to be a better way.
+It was one of the most complicated and fragile systems in the e-commerce codebase, and I kept thinking there had to be a better way.

 Promotional deals look simple from the outside, but the parameters multiply fast: quantities, brands, categories, logic conditions, subset pricing, exclusions, stacking rules.
 Every new campaign meant engineering work.
 Every edge case meant more code.